 CEFRES webinars for Ukraine

-Moderated by: Jérôme Heurtaux (Director of CEFRES), Michèle Baussant (CNRS-CEFRES), Ronan Hervouet (CEFRES).
+Coordination: Jérôme Heurtaux (Director of CEFRES), Michèle Baussant (CNRS-CEFRES), Ronan Hervouet (CEFRES).

 The challenges of hosting refugees from Ukraine in Central Europe

 Date: Tuesday, 22nd March 2022, 12:00 – 13:30 (CET)

 Location: online: https://us02web.zoom.us/j/83104476667 (in case of any problems, write to email@example.com)

 A Webinar organized in partnership with the GDR “Connaissance de l’Europe médiane”.

 On the front line in hosting refugees from the war in Ukraine, the countries of Central and Eastern Europe are facing major challenges.
 How are they responding to this unprecedented demand for hospitality?
 Which actors (governments, local authorities, NGOs, etc.) are involved, and what are their resources and capacities?
 How does this new wave of Ukrainian migration differ from the previous ones?
 What are the contours of the solidarity shown by Central European societies?
 This webinar offers a comparative perspective by bringing together different experts to discuss the situation of Ukrainian refugees in Central and Eastern Europe (Poland, Slovakia, Czech Republic, Romania).